 The new SACCO law (Sacco Societies act 2008) was operationalized on 26th September 2009

 A: Any SACCO Societies with a FOSA or those planning to operate a FOSA have to apply for a license.
-A SACCO should obtain licenses for its head oiﬁce and each oithe branches (FOSAs).
+A SACCO should obtain permits for its head oiﬁce and each of the branches (FOSAs).

-A SACCO license is valid for one calendar year ending 3lst December and is regardless of date of licensing.
-A licensed SACCO is required to apply for renewal of a license at least ninety (90) days before the expiry of a license which would be by end of September of each year.
+A SACCO license is valid for one calendar year ending 3lst December and is regardless of the date of licensing.
+A licensed SACCO is required to apply for renewal of a license at least ninety (90) days before the expiry of a permit, which would be by the end of September of each year.

-lf this happened SASRA would be forced to close the FOSA and charge the SAC(Os ofﬁcers responsible as operating a FOSA without a license is an offence.
+If this happened, SASRA would be forced to close the FOSA and charge the SAC(Os ofﬁcers responsible as operating a FOSA without a license is an offense.